What is Fundamental to you?

 Who is Fundamental to you?

 Previously lead investment research for private equity firms, and has managed the growth of SaaS startups in a variety of roles.

 Start-up CTO with past experience translating designs into realized SaaS products.

-Recently has been designing drone payloads and systems being used to fight the ongoing California wildfires.
+Recently has been designing drone payloads and systems being used to fight California wildfires.

 B.S.E.
 Computer Engineering

 (a hybrid of Computer Science and Electrical Engineering)